codemod-com/docs/blog/2023-9-25dream-migration/index.md

 ### 3: Final tweaks.

-While Intuita's codemods are very powerful, some project-specific cases might require human intervention.
+While codemods could be very powerful, some project-specific cases might require human intervention.

 I will go into more detail in the below sections.
 For the cms-wordpress project, it is possible to build it successfully even without manual tweaks after running codemods.